Hunt for rare meteorite after spectacular fireball

 Dr Michele Bannister from the School of Earth and Environmental Science at Canterbury University explained what people should look out for when hunting the meteorite.

-"It'll have a distinct black surface from melting during its passage through the atmosphere," Dr Bannister said.
+"It'll have a distinct black surface from melting during its passage through the atmosphere," Bannister said.

-"Please photograph it in place: Note the location using your phone GPS and avoid touching it with your bare hands, the less contamination the better.
+"Please photograph it in place: Note the location using your phone GPS and avoid touching it with your bare hands, the less contamination the better," she said.

 "Pick it up in fresh aluminium foil if possible, or otherwise a new clean plastic bag."